saeed-sufi/md/linux_commands.md

 * `less` command is good for reading long files.
 You can use `\searchterm` to search for sth while in `less`.

-* To create multiple folders nested into each other: `mkdir -p my
+* To create multiple folders nested into each other: `mkdir -p my/nested/folder`

+* To `tar` the files and folders: `tar -zcf archive.tar.gz file1 folder1` and to `untar` them `tar -xzf archive.tar.gz destination`.

+* `&` after a command means run it in the background.
+For example: `yes > /dev/null &`.

+* To see the list of users: `cat /etc/passwd`

+* `sudo su` will create a session where you are the superuser.
+Write `exit` to exit this session.